 How close is close enough?
 The vector diagram is simple.

 The important vector is from the edge of the visor to the bottom of the windshield.
-A drop that clears the edge of the visor will have a chance of hitting the glass.
+A drop that clears the edge of the visor will have a chance of hitting the glass if it moves fast enough horizontally.

 Here’s one raindrop just clearing the edge of the visor when Polistra is driving her Detroit Electric at 20 mph.
 You can see that the drop is falling vertically by lining it up with the bars of the house window.

-In short, visors worked nicely until cars typically exceeded 20 mph.
-Beyond that, a REALLY BIG visor could shield the glass, but other factors limit the size of the visor.
-Here’s what happens when the same raindrop falls at the same vertical speed of 20 mph while the car is going 40.
+Here’s what happens when the same raindrop falls at the same vertical speed of 20 mph while the car is going 30.

 Hudson, generally somewhat ahead of the curve, got wipers in 1927.

 Why did wipers become normal then?
-Because average road speeds were around 20 before then, and quickly increased after 1927.
-The Good Roads Movement was laying out improved highways at that time.
+Because average road speeds quickly increased after 1927.
+The Good Roads Movement was laying out and improving highways.
+Route 66 was mapped out in 1926.
 The Lincoln Highway (mostly US 30) was formalized in 1928.